 - Extends the longevity of your content

 There are four key steps for repurposing your content.
-Brainstorm an idea that you can base multiple pieces of content off of.
+Brainstorm an idea that you can base multiple pieces of content on.
 When you zero in on a topic, consider how you can alter and apply it across different content types to appeal to varied audiences.

 Once you have determined your takes on the topic, start the research process with the first piece in mind.
 When you’ve created the first piece, repurpose research and other aspects to make new projects.